-- Pour the batter equally into each of the prepared pans.
+- Pour the batter equally into prepared pans and bake.

 - Prepare the cherry sauce.

-- Place one of the cake layers on a serving plate.
-Top with a generous amount of cherry filling.
+- Top one of the cakes with a generous amount of cherry filling.

 - Top with a large dollop of vegan whipped cream.

-- Repeat with the remaining layers, finishing with whipped cream and fresh cherries on top.
+- Repeat with the remaining layers, finishing with whipped cream and fresh cherries.

 Here are the ingredients you’ll need for this recipe:

 - Sugar — We’ll be using granulated sugar for the cake.